 Keep it LOW: mount the fixture as low as possible and use the lowest wattage necessary for the needed purpose

 Keep it LONG: use long wavelength (greater than 560 nm) light sources such as amber, orange, and red LEDs

 Keep it SHIELDED: use fixtures that meet or exceed full cutoff that shield lamps or glowing lenses from being directly visible

 In LIGMAN’s ongoing commitment to reducing the impact of artificial lighting on the natural environment, select luminaires are available with the option of long wavelength light sources.

-This is designated with the TURTLE FRIENDLY symbol shown on this page and appears next to products when this option
+This is designated with the Turtle Friendly Lighting symbol shown on this page and appears next to products when this option

 Unfortunately there are no off-the-shelf solutions when it comes to meeting the FWC guidelines, or any situation that requires the input of specialists and professionals.
-However you can be assured that LIGMAN approved TURTLE FRIENDLY fittings do fulfil the requirement of long wavelength light sources.
+However you can be assured that LIGMAN approved Turtle Friendly Lighting do fulfil the requirement of long wavelength light sources.